WaterLily-jl/WaterLily.jl/README.md

 sim_step!(circGPU,100,remeasure=false) # still much faster
 contourf(Array(circGPU.flow.u[:,:,1])') # copy to CPU before plotting
 ```
-See [the paper](https://physics.paperswithcode.com/paper/waterlily-jl-a-differentiable-and-backend) and the [examples repo](https://github.com/WaterLily-jl/WaterLily-Examples) for many more non-trivial examples including running on AMD GPUs.
+See the [2024 paper](https://physics.paperswithcode.com/paper/waterlily-jl-a-differentiable-and-backend) and the [examples repo](https://github.com/WaterLily-jl/WaterLily-Examples) for many more non-trivial examples including running on AMD GPUs.

 Finally, KernelAbstractions does incur some CPU allocations for every loop, but other than this `sim_step!` is completely non-allocating.
 This is one reason why the speed-up improves as the size of the simulation increases.